-Now, the file deb-nicholson-80s.medium.webm is checked into git-annex and we can now do a git annex sync to sync the repository to other git-annex repositories.
-It must be noted here that that when the repository is synced, the file content itself is not transferred to the other git-annex repositories; only the file's name and its meta-data that is stored in a separate git branch called git-annex are transferred[18].
+Now, the file deb-nicholson-80s.medium.webm is checked into git-annex and the command git annex sync can be issued to sync the repository to other git-annex repositories.
+It must be noted here that when the repository is synced, the file content itself is not transferred to the other git-annex repositories; only the file's name and its meta-data that is stored in a separate git branch called git-annex are transferred [18].
 In order to create a copy of a given file in another git annex repository, git annex get /path/to/filename.ext has to done.